ServerlessLife/lambda-live-debugger/README.md

 ## Contributors (alphabetical):

-- ⭐ Your name here for notable code or documentation contributions, or sample projects submitted with bug reports.
+- ⭐ Your name here for notable code or documentation contributions, or sample projects submitted with bug report that contributed to the tool improvement.

 ## Declarment